scummvm/scummvm/doc/docportal/other_platforms/ios.rst

         Touch screen control, Action
         One finger tap, Left mouse click
         :ref:`twofinger`, Right mouse click
-        :ref:`twofingerdouble`,ESC
+        :ref:`twofingerdouble`, ESC
-        One finger press & hold for >0.5s, Left mouse button hold and drag, such as for selection from action wheel in Curse of Monkey Island.
+        One finger press & hold for >0.5s, Left mouse button hold and drag, such as for selection from action wheel in Curse of Monkey Island
-        Two fingers press & hold for >0.5s, Right mouse button hold and drag, such as for selection from action wheel in Tony Tough.
+        Two fingers press & hold for >0.5s, Right mouse button hold and drag, such as for selection from action wheel in Tony Tough
-        Two finger swipe (left to right), Toggles between touch direct mode and touchpad mode.
-        Two finger swipe (right to left), Show/hide on-screen control (iOS 15 and later) Two finger swipe (top to bottom), Global Main Menu Three finger swipe, Arrow keys
+        Two finger swipe (left to right), Toggles between touch direct mode and touchpad mode Two finger swipe (right to left), Show/hide on-screen control (iOS 15 and later) Two finger swipe (top to bottom), Global Main Menu Three finger swipe, Arrow keys